Ian-morphling/public_showcase/eu_ai_act_navigator/README.md

 - Tracking planner state (e.g. seen documents, hop count, stop conditions)
 - Preventing redundant retrieval across turns
 - Explicitly resetting or isolating context when multi-turn is disabled
-- Efficiently summarizes conversation state for long-running interactions
+- Efficiently summarizes accumulated context to manage long-running interactions and prevent planner degradation.

-The `thread_id` is generated at the app (Streamlit) and passed through the FastAPI boundary on each request.
+The `thread_id` is generated at the application layer and passed through the FastAPI boundary on each request.
 This identifier is injected into the LangGraph state, allowing multiple concurrent conversations to be handled deterministically.

 ---